-Based on the review and discussions of the audited consolidated financial statements and discussions with management and Kesselman & Kesselman, the Audit Committee recommended to Board of Directors that the audited consolidated financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for filing with the SEC.
+Based on the review and discussions of the audited consolidated financial statements and discussions with management and Kesselman & Kesselman, the Audit and Finance Committee recommended to Board of Directors that the audited consolidated financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for filing with the SEC.

-Respectfully submitted,
+Respectfully submitted on April 30, 2023,

-David Granot, Chairman Amos Bar Shalev Aharon Schwartz, Ph.D.
+Shmuel "Muli" Ben Zvi, Ph.D., Chairman Amos Bar Shalev Aharon Schwartz, Ph.D.